carolinafsilva/Pacman/README.md

 ### Compiling & Running

-This software comes with a Makefile already configured
+This project comes with a Makefile already configured

 Simply run: